GTMStack

 • Current state: Your team size, data volume, and usage patterns today.

-• 12-month forecast: Where you expect to be in a year, assuming your growth plan holds.
+• 12-month forecast: Where you expect to be in a year.

 • High-growth scenario: What happens if your team doubles or your contact database grows by 3x.

 Ask the vendor for pricing at each scenario.
-If the cost scales linearly with your growth, the pricing model is compatible with your business.
-If the cost grows faster than your usage — per-contact pricing with a growing database, for example — you will hit a ceiling where the tool becomes prohibitively expensive.
-See our pricing page for an example of how transparent GTM tool pricing should work.
+If the cost grows faster than your usage, you’ll hit a ceiling where the tool becomes prohibitively expensive.

 Support and Community

-Enterprise support tiers are expensive ($20,000 to $50,000/year for premium support at most vendors), but the alternative is waiting 48 hours for a response when your integration is broken and your pipeline is not flowing.
+Enterprise support tiers are expensive ($20,000 to $50,000/year at most vendors).
+But the alternative is waiting 48 hours when your integration is broken and pipeline isn’t flowing.

 Evaluate the community as well.
-Tools with active user communities (Salesforce’s Trailblazer Community, HubSpot’s Community Forum) provide peer support that can be faster and more practical than vendor support.
+Tools with active user communities provide peer support that can be faster than vendor support.
 Tools without communities leave you entirely dependent on the vendor.

 Vendor Trajectory